-"10.
-As narrated in the Affidavit of Ms. Julie Tan Co and judicially determined in the proceedings in Inter Partes Case No. 14-1998-00050, the mark 'KOLIN' has been in use by Opposer in the Philippines through its predecessor-in-interest, KOLIN Electronics Industrial Supply (KEIS) as early as February 17, 1989.
+"8.
+As narrated in the Affidavit of Ms. Julie Tan Co and judicially determined in the proceedings in Inter Partes Case No. 14-1998-00050, as early as 17 February 1989, the mark 'KOLIN' was already used by Opposer in the Philippines through its predecessor-in-interest, KOLIN Electronics Industrial Supply (KEIS).
 KEIS was involved in the business of manufacturing, distributing and selling electronic products.

-"11.
+"9.
 On 20 November 1995, Miguel Tan, proprietor of KEIS, executed a Deed of Assignment of Assets of even date, assigning all the assets of his business, including its business name, KOLIN Electronics Industrial Supply, in favor of Opposer.
 Attached to the Affidavit of Ms. Julie Tan and made an integral part hereof as Exhibit 'C' is a copy of the Deed of Assignment of Assets dated 20 November 1995 between Miguel Tan and Kolin Electronics Company Incorporated, represented by Johnson N. Tan as General Manager of Opposer.

-"12.
+"10.
 Despite its peaceful and legal use of the trade name and trademark since 1989, Opposer was compelled to defend its ownership over the mark 'KOLIN' in 1998,

-2With address at Kolin Bldg., EDSA cor.
+With address at Kolin Bldg., EDSA cor.
 Magallanes Ave., Magallanes Village, Makati City, Metro Manila, Philippines.

-3The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on a multilateral treaty administered by the World Intellectual Property Organization.
+The Nice Classification is a classification of goods and services for the purpose of registering trademark and service marks, based on a multilateral treaty administered by the World Intellectual Property Organization.
 The treaty is called the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks concluded in 1957.